 Diversity also applies to sexual orientation.
-15.3 million adults self-identify as LGBT.
+15.3 million adults self-identify as LGBT in the United States.
 The LGBT community is made up of a wide variety of people with diverse backgrounds and interests.
-Emphasize to your children name-calling can really hurt, words have consequences.
+Emphasize to your children that name-calling can really hurt, words have consequences.
 Over half of all students report hearing homophobic remarks at school and 9 out of 10 LGBT students report being harassed in some way during the last year.

 SETTING A GOOD EXAMPLE

 By celebrating the diversity of your friends, family, and peers, you will set a good example for your children.
 They will learn to appreciate what makes us all different.
 Educate your children about their own backgrounds and expose them to other cultures.

 WHAT YOU CAN DO…